The personal cost of health conditions in childhood

 The disease-specific information provided by audits will facilitate deep exploration of the issues associated with each disease.
 Including datasets for multiple health conditions also allows exploration of how measures that are common across conditions such as ‘school absence due to poor health’ differ in their effects by disease type.
 In addition, the longitudinal nature of the database will help researchers unpick the extent to which health measures are related to subsequent educational outcomes and, conversely, how educational experiences are related to subsequent health outcomes.

 Engaging the public

 The project team is working with Diabetes UK to generate robust feedback from families of children with diabetes and the wider public.
-Since the project will be using sensitive data and complex methods to protect privacy, we are working with Dr Alex Bailey at the Medical Research Council’s Regulatory Support Centre to deliver training for the patient groups to ensure that the legal and practical implications of the information governance framework are well understood.
-These will help to inform our meetings with the Confidentiality Advisory Group (CAG) at the Human Research Authority (HRA), who are responsible for approving the research database framework.
+The findings of the engagement will help inform our meetings with the Confidentiality Advisory Group (CAG) at the Human Research Authority (HRA), who are responsible for approving the research database framework.

 Duration: 1 February 2021 – 30 April 2022